omnes-ludunt/dfdl/README.md

 # dfdl.py - Dwarf Fortress Starter Pack generator for Mac, running in Python

-The Lazy Mac Pack seems to have broken with later mac OS updates, so I decided to try organizing a scripted lazy newb pack generator using python.
-I am basing this on converting Juan Pumarino's ruby-based script (https://github.com/jipumarino/dfdl), and have reduced the dependencies to just base python 3.6+ and relevant command line utilities everyone should generally have already.
+The Lazy Mac Pack seems to have broken with later mac OS updates, and dfdl has ruby versioning and html parsing issues now, so I decided to generate a python-based lazy newb pack generator, which should hopefully be more future-proof.
+I started by converting Juan Pumarino's ruby-based script (https://github.com/jipumarino/dfdl), and have reduced the dependencies to just base python 3.6+ and relevant command line utilities everyone should generally have already.
 If you have issues, or are trying it out on an OS